 PISD Student Email

-- Students in grades 6-12 receive a district provisioned email address as of Fall 2020.
+- Students in Grades 6-12 receive a district provisioned email address - email@example.com.

 - The District takes very seriously its obligation to protect students’ safety and security in both physical and online learning environments.
 Therefore, students will only be permitted to exchange emails (send and receive) with designated accounts within the pisd.edu domain (e.g. teachers) or similarly vetted organizations (e.g. Naviance College & Career Readiness Resources).